manhhungpc/surtr/README.md

 -   Generate template for Express.js project with Typescript or Javascript using command line
 -   Choose which database for each type (MongoDB, MySQL)

+### Develop

+1. Run `npm install` at repository root
+2. `npm run dev` to start the generator cli locally at current directory
+3. If you want to run npm anywhere locally, run `npm run build` then `npm link`
+4. After that, you can either run `npx surtr` or `surtr-create` to generate template

 ### Future works:

 -   Add Supabase, Firebase, PostgreSQL template for Typescript